Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Numerical Examples

+We note that the complexity of the interpolation method is the number of evaluations of \(\tau_p\) at interpolant points \(t_i\) and at \(t=0\) (which is proportional to \(q\)) times the complexity of computing \(\tau_{p}\) at a single point \(t\).
+For instance, by using the Cholesky method in \eqref{eq:det-chol} or \eqref{eq:trace-chol} which costs \(\mathcal{O}(\frac{1}{3}n^3)\) for a matrix of size \(n\), the complexity of the interpolation method is \(\mathcal{O}(\frac{1}{3} n^3 q)\).

 \begin{remark}[Case of Sparse Matrices] There exist efficient methods to compute the Cholesky factorization of sparse matrices (see \eg \citet[Ch.
 4]{DAVIS-2006}).
-Also, the inverse of the sparse triangular matrix \(\tens{L}\) can be computed at \(\mathcal{O}(n^2)\) complexity \cite[pp. 93-95]{STEWART-1998}.
-Also, a linear system with both sparse kernel \(\tens{L}\) and sparse right-hand side \(\vect{e}_i\) can be solved efficiently (see \citet[\S 3.2]{DAVIS-2006}). \end{remark}
+Also, the inverse of the sparse triangular matrix \(\tens{L}_{\vert p \vert}\) can be computed at \(\mathcal{O}(n^2)\) complexity \cite[pp. 93-95]{STEWART-1998}, and a linear system with both sparse kernel \(\tens{L}_{\vert p \vert}\) and sparse right-hand side \(\vect{e}_i\) can be solved efficiently (see \citet[Sec.
+3.2]{DAVIS-2006}). \end{remark}

-The exact value of \(\tau(\t)\) is computed directly using the Cholesky factorization described by \eqref{eq:trace-chol}, and shown in \Cref{fig:trace}(a) by the solid black curve (overlaid by the red curve) in the range \(\t \in [10^{-4},10^3]\).
-Also, the dashed black curve in \Cref{fig:trace}(a) is the upper bound \(\hat{\tau}(\t)\) given by \eqref{eq:tau-upper}, which can be thought of as the estimation with zero interpolant points, \ie \(p = 0\).
-For completeness, we have also shown the lower bound of \(\tau(\t)\) by the black dash-dot line, given by
+The exact value of \(\tau_p(\t)\), for \(p = 0, -1, -2\), computed directly using the Cholesky factorization method described above are respectively shown in \Cref{fig:trace}(a, c, e) by the solid black curve (overlaid by the red curve) in the range \(\t \in [10^{-4},10^3]\).
+The dashed black curves in \Cref{fig:trace}(a, c, e) are the lower bounds \(\hat{\tau}_p(\t)\) given by \eqref{eq:tau-upper}, which can be thought of as the estimation with zero interpolant points, \ie \(q = 0\).
+For completeness, we have also shown the upper bound of \(\tau_{-1}(\t)\) by the black dash-dot line in \Cref{fig:trace}(c), given by

-The above lower bound can be obtained from \Cref{rem:lower-bound} and the fact that \(\trace(\tens{K}) = n\), since the diagonals of the correlation matrix are \(1\).
-We recall that unlike the upper bound that we found in \eqref{eq:trace-ineq}, the lower bound \eqref{eq:lower} is not useful for approximation as it does not asymptote to \(\tau(\t)\) at small \(\t\).
-However, both of the lower and upper bounds consistently asymptote to \(\t^{-1}\) at large \(\t\).
+The above upper bound can be obtained from \eqref{eq:trace-lower-bound} and the fact that \(\trace(\tens{A}) = n\), since the diagonals of the correlation matrix are \(1\).
+However, unlike the lower bound in \eqref{eq:anti-ineq}, the upper bound \eqref{eq:lower} is not useful for approximation as it does not asymptote to \(\tau_{-1}(\t)\) at small \(\t\).
+Nonetheless, both the lower and upper bounds asymptote to \(\t\) at large \(\t\).